 (#3927)A list of already established SCS streams that have been accepted by the target AP MLD.
 SCS streams that are not indicated as accepted are not setup at the target AP MLD

 An indication of the status (accept or reject) of the transfer of MSCS context to the target AP MLD.

+[M#356] A Diffie-Hellman Parameter element (see 9.4.2.312 (Diffie-Hellman Parameter element)) that contains the public key generated by the target AP MLD if a per-AP MLD PTK is used.

 Group keys shall not be included in the ST preparation response.